- What is Screen Time?

 Not only do our devices affect E.coli, but they also can have implications for healthy stomach bacteria.
 However, these interactions are negative.
 Probiotics don’t seem to enjoy the effects of electromagnetic radiation.

-Lactobacillus is a species of stomach bacteria that help fight off allergens, digest food, and repair a leaky gut barrier.
-Unfortunately, they can’t withstand the power of magnetic waves.
+Lactobacillus is one of the top probiotic strains for gut health.
+It is a species of stomach bacteria that help fight off allergens, digest food, suppress pathogenic growth and repair a leaky gut barrier.
+Unfortunately, this bacterial species can’t withstand the power of magnetic waves.

 One study exposed Lactobacillus Plantarum and Lactobacillus Rhamnosus to radio frequencies of 6.41 GHz, 7.5 GHz, and 7.62 GHz.

 “Electromagnetic radiation affects the growth rate of bacteria, produce free radicals due to which the growth decreases and sometime it also inhibit the growth.
 Cell permeability also affected by the radiation.
-From the data it can be easily decuced that the cellular membrane of microorganism affects by the electromagnetic radiation .
+From the data it can be easily decuced that the cellular membrane of microorganism affects by the electromagnetic radiation .”aQ– Journal of Chemical and Pharmaceutical Research

 What is Too Much Screen Time?

-Before getting overly concerned about too much screen time, let’s figure out what’s constitute as “too much screen time” in the first place.
+Before getting overly concerned about too much screen time, let’s figure out what constitutes “too much screen time” in the first place.
 Figuring this number out is hardly objective.

 According to the MayoClinic,